Harry-young-0/GeTAP/README.md

 ##  Section F: Using the main R Notebook to modify the code
 There are a lot of instructions within the pipeline document itself and you are more than welcome to go through running chunk by chunk to get used to how I've setup this pipeline if you're interested!

+##  Section G: Alternate instructions and advanced usage cases
+ieugwas token alt setup if the one above doesn't work:
+c.
+Open your .Renviron file by typing "file.edit("~/.Renviron")" into the console

+d.
+Copy and paste your ieugwas token into the following: "OPENGWAS_JWT="\<token\>" (i.e., replacing the "\<token\>" with your own token") and save (Ctrl-S or Cmd-S) (see screenshot below)

+e.
+Restart your R session (close RStudio and reopen again)